kform-dev/choreo-docs/docs/06-community/01_about.md

 ![Kform logo](../assets/logos/Kform-transparent-withname-100x123.png)

 Join us in this jurney to build the power of 'KRM as code or data' to Kubernetes.
-We are happy to help and would like to learn your user stories in [the Kubenet discord server](https://discord.gg/fH35bmcTU9).
+We are happy to help and would like to learn your user stories in [discord server](https://discord.gg/fH35bmcTU9).

-Kform was started and currently maintained by Nokia with the clear target to make the project community driven.
+Choreo was started and currently maintained by Nokia with the clear target to make the project community driven.

 ## Kubenet

 ![Kubenet logo](https://learn.kubenet.dev/assets/logos/Kubenet-logo-transparent-withname-100x123.png)

-If you are intrested in a biger picture about how do we imagine network manegement in a Kubernetes native way check out [Kubenet](https://learn.kubenet.dev/).
+If you are intrested in a biger picture about how do we imagine network automation in a Kubernetes native way check out [Kubenet](https://learn.kubenet.dev/).